Posted in: Comics, Vintage Paper | Tagged: ,

 Unsurprisingly, periodical publishers of the late 19th and early 20th century were often people with appetites for risk and adventure in equal measure.
 The legendary Hugo Gernsback is a good example from this history, and his early efforts in electrical engineering, manufacturing and radio seemed to lead naturally to his publishing endeavors.
 For other magazine industry innovators, the path to publishing was much less straightforward.
 For example, Fiction House founder John W. Glenister had careers as a professional swimmer and vaudeville performer before practically stumbling into the publishing business.
 Glenister, whose claim to fame was that he was the only man to ever swim the whirlpool rapids below Niagara Falls, certainly had an appetite for risk and adventure, but he seems to have wandered into magazine publishing via sports writing and found he had a knack for the business end.

 We can add William d'Alton Mann to the list of publishers of that era from the Glenister end of the spectrum of people whose path into pulp publishing seemed almost accidental.
-Under the later guidance of his son William Mann Clayton, William d'Alton Mann's publishing empire would eventually include legendary pulp titles like Strange Tales and Astounding Stories.
+Under the later guidance of his son William Mann Clayton, the publishing empire that William d'Alton Mann began would eventually include legendary pulp titles like Strange Tales and Astounding Stories.
 The elder Mann himself had previously launched Smart Set and Snappy Stories (the latter along with his son).
 But before that, William d'Alton Mann's life and career would see him serve as a Union colonel in the Civil War, lead him to found a railroad car company that would go on to launch the Orient Express, and become a figure that the most powerful men in America feared.

 William D'Alton Mann and the Town Topics scandal.
 Shreveport Times, 1928.